yahoo/Oak/README.md

 ```

 ### Builder
-Below please find an example how to create OakMapBuilder and OakMap.
-For more comprehensive code example please refer to [Usage](#usage) section.
+We provide an example how to create OakMapBuilder and OakMap.
+For a more comprehensive code example please refer to the [Usage](#usage) section.

 ```java
 OakMapBuilder<K,V> builder = new OakMapBuilder()